DEAKSoftware/Panoramic-Rendering/readme.txt

-   object/              - 3D models needed to load the test scenes source/              - C++ source code for the project thesis/              - Collection of trial programs and scrips used for the thesis __scene00.scr        - Test scene
+   object/              - 3D models needed to load the test scenes source/              - C++ source code for the project thesis/              - Collection of trial programs and scripts used for the thesis __scene00.scr        - Test scene
    __test0.scr          - The cube scene
    __test1.scr          - The rubber duck scene